Russians rally against raising pension ages for men, women

-MOSCOW (AP) - Opponents of the Russian government's proposal to raise the eligibility ages for state pensions are demonstrating throughout the country.
+MOSCOW (AP) - Opponents of the Russian government's proposal to raise the eligibility ages for pensions are holding demonstrations throughout the country.

 Several hundred people held an unsanctioned rally in the Pacific port city of Vladivostok.
-Other authorized rallies took place Sunday in the Far East and Siberia and more were expected in western Russia later in the day.
+Authorized rallies also took place Sunday in the Far East and Siberia, as well as in western Russia.
+No cities hosting the soccer World Cup were affected.

-The Cabinet last month sent parliament a proposal to gradually raise the pension age to 65 for Russian men - up from the current 60 - and from 55 to 63 for women.
-The average Russian pension is 14,000 rubles ($230) a month.
+Russia's Cabinet sent parliament a proposal last month to gradually bring the pension age for men from 60 to 65 and to increase it from 55 to 63 for women.
+The average pension is 14,000 rubles ($230) a month.

-The issue spans an unusually wide swath of Russian politics, with pension rallies organized by the Communist Party, the liberal Yabloko party and the organization of Alexei Navalny, President Vladimir Putin's most vehement foe.
+The issue spans an unusually wide swath of Russian politics.
+Rallies were organized by the Communist Party, the liberal Yabloko party and the organization of Alexei Navalny, President Vladimir Putin's most vehement foe.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.